OwenCookman/owen-webdev/TESTING.md

 - Open the webpage in a new browser window
 - Select the link in the navbar titled "Login" and see the `login.html` page load
 - Enter a valid username and password for a Super User and see that you are redirected to the `index.html` page and the message
-"You have succesfully logged in" is showing at the top of the page
+"You have successfully logged in" is showing at the top of the page
 - Add to the end of the URL /admin and press enter, see that the Admin panel has loaded
 - Select the link under the COMMS heading titled "orders"
 - See that a link for a previously made order is loaded on to the page with the title of the business' name